Difference Between Psychosis and Neurosis: A Clear Guide to Two Often-Confused Mental States

 | Typical awareness | “I know this isn’t logical, but I can’t stop it.” | “What I see or believe is real.” |

-| Use in modern psychiatry | Outdated term, though still sometimes used to describe some traits or feelings. | A key symptom in several serious mental health conditions. |
+| Use in psychiatry | Outdated term, though still sometimes used for traits. | A key symptom in several serious conditions. |

-| Treatment approach | Talk therapy, CBT and sometimes medication. | Antipsychotic medication, psychiatric care and multidisciplinary support. |
+| Treatment approach | Talk therapy, CBT and sometimes medication. | Antipsychotic medication, psychiatric care and support. |

-Overlaps, Grey Areas & Misconceptions
+Overlaps, Similarities, Grey Areas & Misconceptions

 It’s easy to see why people confuse neurosis vs psychosis, especially when certain symptoms appear to overlap.